Balint0928/quartz/content/Core Rules/f_Character Creation/f_Feats/Maestro in Performance.md

 tags:
   - feat
 ---
 You gain proficiency in the Performance skill.
 If you already have proficiency, you gain the skill master of Performance.
-If you already have the [[skill mastery]], learn a new Song as per the [[Maestro]] feature.
+If you already have the [[Skill Mastery]], learn a new Song as per the [[Maestro]] feature.